ibm-cloud-docs/power-iaas/global-replication-service.md

     Auxiliary volumes are not charged separately and are part of the primary volume charges.
     {: note}

 Upon a site failure due to a catastrophe, metering becomes unavailable from the failed site.
-The charges for replication-enabled volumes are charged from remote site and the charges are two times the size of the volume against the storage part numbers based on the tier of the volume.
+The charges for replication-enabled volumes are charged from the remote site.
+The charges are two times the size of the volume against the storage part numbers based on the tier of the volume.
 During this time, the base charge for the replication capability for the replication-enabled volumes is not charged.

 ## Setting up GRS
 {: #configure-GRS}